-In particular, the Foundation supports solution-oriented projects that promote collaboration between different parties and the transfer of knowledge to its users.
-A communication and interaction plan describing the collaboration with the project’s stakeholders must be filled out in the grant application.
+In particular, the Foundation supports projects that promote collaboration between different scientific fields or sectors and the transfer of knowledge to its users.
+The Foundation also funds novel research and collaboration projects that are suitable for funding and situated in the interface or meeting ground between scientific fields.

 - The working grant can also be used at a non-Finnish research institute.
 At the Nessling Foundation, the mobility of researchers is a plus.

 - In the 2021 general grant call, the size of a personal grant is 28,000 euros a year for a doctoral thesis researcher and 32,000 euros for a Post doctoral researcher.

 2. We award project funding to consortia for the implementation and use of scientific environmental information

 - The applicant can be an individual, community or organization.

 - We are looking for co-creation and action projects involving researchers and end-users of information (for example, a company or a municipality).